 TUH performed the first heart transplant in the Philadelphia region back in 1984.
 Currently, it is the leader in lung transplantation, with 144 lung transplant surgeries, the most in the United States in 2018.
 In addition, TUH has a robust abdominal organ transplant program (kidney, liver, and pancreas) and heart transplant program, with 2018 averages of 70 and 20 surgeries, respectively.

 TUH’s first pharmacy residency program was founded in 1969, and its graduates have gone on to successful careers in ambulatory care, critical care, infectious diseases, solid organ transplant, and academia, among others.
-There are currently 5 PGY1 pharmacy residents who gain clinical experience at both the TUH and Jeanes Hospital campuses.
+There are currently 5 PGY1 pharmacy residents who gain clinical experience at both Temple University Hospital and Temple University Hospital – Jeanes Campus.
 The PGY2 Solid Organ Transplant pharmacy resident will have opportunities to gain clinical experience at both these campuses as well.
 This program will further enhance their clinical skills and knowledge through participation on the multidisciplinary transplant team.
 PGY2 pharmacy resident involvement will range from providing clinical services in the inpatient and outpatient settings, developing protocols and policies, educating pharmacy students and residents, and performing outcomes research.

 Our mission is to provide safe, comprehensive, high quality, patient specific, pharmaceutical care in an environment of professionalism, respect, and integrity.